andreaskaris/dtls-over-sctp/README.md

 Use `sctp-dtls.c` as an entrypoint and drill down from there.

-**Note:** File `sctp.c` contains an implementation that transmits unencoded messages via SCTP only.
+**Note:** File `sctp.c` contains an implementation that transmits unencrypted messages via SCTP only.
 I left it in this repository because that's what I started with before adding DTLS with OpenSSL.